 - Place a re-frozen ice pack from shipment in the bottom of a tray with a towel over it.
 Set the mixed vaccine on the towel to maintain the constant cool temperature.
 I prefer a tote with compartments to put everything you need, including a place to put used syringes and vials.

-Watch the video below and see how we store and package vaccines, including why we place the ice pack on top.
+Watch the video below and see how we store and package pet vaccines at Revival Animal Health.
+You’ll also learn why we place the ice pack on top!